styvo51/testy/README.md

 sudo ufw allow 443
 ```

-## Postgre
+## Postgres

 Digital Ocean Details.
-Remote access to the imx database is provided with the `imxadmin` user.
-For imx db admin purposes, an `imxadmin` user also exists on the server, but is unavailable for ssh.
+Postgres admin access for the `imx` database is provided with the `imxadmin` postgres role.
+This role can create and drop tables.
+General access for querying the database, adding, and deleting records is provided with the `imxaccess` postgres role.

 ```
 ip address:       206.189.93.97
-postgres role:    imxadmin
-role password:    gKBnvUSQRKdY
 database name:    imx
-username:         imxadmin
+imx admin role:   imxadmin
-password:         gKBnvUSQRKdY
+admin password:   gKBnvUSQRKdY

+imx access role:  imxaccess
+access password:  atOclaNdtosI
 ```

 ## Tables / Models